mckinsey/vizro/vizro-core/docs/index.md

 # Vizro

-Vizro is a toolkit for creating modular data visualisation applications
+Vizro is a toolkit for creating modular data visualization applications